TomashuTTTT7/Hidecall/README.md

 - before name
 - after name

-Use PACK() if return type has comma inside.
+Use PACK() macro if return type has comma inside.

 That's it!
 You don't have to modify any code other than that.
 You can even use it for main function, there are no restrictions about it.